dongccmg/COMP-576-Final-Project/README.md

-# COMP-576-Final-Projectf
+## COMP-576-Final-Projectf
 There are 5 notebooks, one is the visualization of the dataset.

 The rest 4 corresponds to a neural network respectively.
 They include the model itself, the training process, and the testing process.

-dataset 2 is the dataset folder:
+#dataset2 is the dataset folder:

 test folder contains the 100 test samples' image.